SEB-9-BH/card-game-starter-lesson/functionality/README.md

 # ![CSS Card Deck - Creating The Deck](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to use JavaScript to

 [tktk bootstrap?]